 The inscription has 34 lines, and it is the most extensive inscription ever recovered that refers to ancient Israel.
 It was written in Paleo-Hebrew alphabet (a variant of the Phoenician alphabet).

 "I am Mesha, son of Chemosh[-yatti], the king of Moab, the Dibonite.
 My father (had) reigned over Moab for thirty years, and I reigned after my father.
-And I made this high-place for Chemosh in Qarcho … because he has delivered me from all kings, and because he has made me triumph over all my enemies…." and other source is the Hebrew Bible:
+And I made this high place for Chemosh in Qarcho … because he has delivered me from all kings, and because he has made me triumph over all my enemies…." and another source is the Hebrew Bible:

-"Now Mesha king of Moab was a sheepbreeder, and he regularly paid the king of Israel one hundred thousand elambs and the wool of one hundred thousand rams.
+"Now Mesha king of Moab was a sheep breeder, and he regularly paid the king of Israel one hundred thousand lambs and the wool of one hundred thousand rams.
 But it happened, when Ahab died, that the king of Moab rebelled against the king of Israel."
 (2 Kings 3:4-27).

 The text is a reminder of Mesha's heroic struggles with King of Israel, Omri and his son Ahab and how he got freed from the influence of Israel after many years of captivity.
 As we remember, the Bible gives the Messiah a similar story (2 Kings 3) but it is not clear, however, whether it describes the same battle as the Mesha Stele does.